Metal Stamping III

 Metal formers perform finish-forming, checking and re-forming of machine-formed extruded and sheet metal parts.
 They form parts to final dimensions using metal forming equipment such as presses, brakes, and rolls.

 The metalforming occupation falls into the broad occupational category of machinists.
-According to the occupational profile data presented by the Texas Workforce Commission (TWC), machinists earn an average hourly wage of almost $15.00.
-The profession is expected to grow by just less than 6% between 2002 and 2012.
-That figure does not tell a complete story, however.
-While a small number of openings per year (148) are forecasted due to growth, or the creation of new positions, almost 600 openings per year are forecasted due to replacement, or workers leaving existing positions either through job change or retirement.
+Texas Workforce Commission data reports on a number of occupations related to the metalworking industry, including machinists, machine setters and operators, and tool and die makers.
+Employment projections for these specialty areas (and several others) are projected to be close to 100,000 by 2018.
+However, experts reported to the state Senate Committee on Business and Commerce on April 10, 2012, that too few applicants are qualified for existing and projected skilled trade jobs, and that there is a growing shortage of skilled workers in the state.
 This puts a unique challenge on industry to recruit and train candidates to fill these openings.
 Skill standards are a way of preserving the knowledge that experienced workers take with them when they leave a job, and a method for transferring that knowledge to new workers, or to help incumbent workers expand their skills and advance in their careers.

-The metal forming skill standards were originally recognized by the TSSB at its November 2001 meeting.
-At its October 2006 meeting, the TSSB again recognized the skill standards at the request of the National Institute of Metalworking skills, the nation’s only American National Standards Institute (ANSI) accredited developer of precision manufacturing skill standards and competency assessments, whose stakeholders represent over 6,000 American companies.
+The metal forming skill standards were originally recognized in Texas in November 2001.
+In October 2006 and again in May 2012, the skill standards' recognition was extended at the request of the National Institute of Metalworking skills, the nation’s only American National Standards Institute (ANSI) accredited developer of precision manufacturing skill standards and competency assessments, whose stakeholders represent over 6,000 American companies.